You’re ready to pack your bags and move to the Netherlands for work, but there’s one problem: you don’t speak Dutch!

 Will you be able to find a job?
 Or are you destined to sit homeless by the side of a canal (with a dreamy view, at least).

-The Netherlands, and Amsterdam in particular, are a real hot-spot destination for internationals.
+The Netherlands, and Amsterdam in particular, is a real hot-spot destination for internationals.
 Great infrastructure, innovative attitudes, and amazing transport links with the rest of Europe all make the Netherlands a dream destination for expats.

 Add in that the Dutch are the best non-native English-speakers in the world and it’s a perfect recipe!
 Right?